JetS3t Synchronize

 Examples

-The best way to get the hang of Synchronize is to experiment with the commands on some test files you don't care about, and use the JetS3t Cockpit application to see how uploads are stored in S3.
+The best way to get the hang of Synchronize is to experiment with the commands on some test files you don't care about, and use the JetS3t Cockpit application to see how uploads are stored online.

-Before you start, modify the sample properties text file called synchronize.properties located in the configs directory to include your own S3 Access Key and Secret Key settings (see Getting Started above).
+Before you start, modify the sample properties text file called synchronize.properties located in the configs directory to include your own Access Key and Secret Key settings (see Getting Started above).
 Use the synchronize run scripts provided in the bin directory to run Synchronize.

-Backing up files in S3
+Backing up files to Online Service

 synchronize.sh UP MyBackups Documents Reports

 After you have run this command once on your own computer and uploaded some files, try running the same command again.
-Synchronize will look at the contents of your S3 account and work out that it already contains your files, so it will not have any work to do.
+Synchronize will look at the contents of your online account and work out that it already contains your files, so it will not have any work to do.

 Now add a file or two to your Documents directory, and perhaps change one of the files as well.
 This time when you run the command, Synchronize will upload the new and changed files.
 Alternately, you can run the command with the --noaction option to make Synchronize tell you what it would do without actually doing the work: